Leidseplein

 Leidseplein (English: Leiden Square) is a square in central Amsterdam, Netherlands.
-It lies in the Weteringschans neighborhood (Centrum borough), immediately northeast of the Singelgracht.
+It lies in the Weteringschans neighbourhood (Centrum borough), immediately northeast of the Singelgracht.
 It is located on the crossroads of the Weteringschans, Marnixstraat and Leidsestraat.

 Leiden Square

 Leidseplein is one of the busiest centres for nightlife in the city.
 Historically, the square was the end of the road from Leiden; it served as a parking lot for horse-drawn traffic.
 Today, modern traffic travels through the square and side streets are packed with restaurants and nightclubs.
 The Stadsschouwburg, a national-renowned theatre, is the most notable architectural landmark on the square; the American Hotel is close by.